-DISCOVER THE BEST PLACES TO VISIT IN GIRONA
+DISCOVER THE TOP ATTRACTIONS IN GIRONA

 What Girona attractions are included in your tour?
 That’s what Allison M. wrote to me asking more information before she booked her Girona day trip with us.
 Girona Catalonia is actually one of my favorite destinations outside of Barcelona.